-The annual tax return filing season is a critical time for the Internal Revenue Service (IRS) because it is when most individuals file their income tax returns and contact the IRS if they have questions about specific tax laws or filing procedures.
-One of the continuing challenges the IRS faces each year in processing tax returns is the implementation of new tax law changes as well as changes resulting from expired tax provisions.
+The annual tax return filing season is a critical time for the Internal Revenue Service (IRS) because it is when most individuals file their income tax returns and contact the IRS if they have questions about specific tax laws or filing procedures.1 One of the continuing challenges the IRS faces each year in processing tax returns is the implementation of new tax law changes as well as changes resulting from expired tax provisions.

 Backlogs of tax returns and other types of tax account work have been reduced significantly for Calendar Year 2023.
 For example, the IRS cleared the backlog of unprocessed individual tax returns received during Calendar Year 2022 shortly after the start of the 2023 Filing Season.
-However, some tax return and tax account inventories continue to have a backlog and will have a significant impact on associated taxpayers.
 Figure 1 provides a comparison of individual tax return inventory levels in various stages of processing that the IRS normally carries into the subsequent years' filing season compared to inventory levels carried into the 2023 Filing Season.